HITS-AIN/GPCC.jl/README.md

 ```
 using GPCC

+using PyPlot # we need this for plotting the posterior probabilities, must be independently installed

 tobs, yobs, σobs, truedelays = simulatetwolightcurves();

 helper(delay) = gpcc(tobs, yobs, σobs; kernel = GPCC.matern32, delays = [0;delay], iterations = 1000, rhomax = 300)[1] # keep only first output